 Why did you decide to redesign the site?

-I think we became too focused on the users we have and less on those we don’t, we saw this in our metrics.
+We became too focused on the users we have and less on those we don’t, and we saw this in our metrics.
 A website is not for your best customers.
-Its for the new and excited searching for you.
+Its for the new and excited potential customers who are searching for you.
 The goal was to craft an amazing first mile of our product, and it all started with the website.

 What do you wish you knew before starting this project?

-I still learnt many things the hard way.
-Hopefully I may be able to save you some time.
-Understand there are no silver bullets, most know this in businesses, but with all the books on sites we have been lulled into knowing what to do, there is too much “Website checklist” type content floating around, ignore that noise.
+I still learned many things the hard way.
+Hopefully, I may be able to save you some time.
+Understand there are no silver bullets.
+Most know this in businesses, but with all the books on sites we have been lulled into knowing what to do, there is too much “Website checklist” type content floating around, ignore that noise.
 You have to do the hard work of understanding your customers as the founder.

 Advice to myself before doing this project:

-- Our natural human tendencies over-rule everything. (looking good, preserving options, wanting to be recognized and status, avoiding difficult decisions, do more with less effort) so design with his in mind.
+- Our natural human tendencies over-rule everything.
+(Wanting to look good, preserving our possible options, wanting to be recognized and get status, avoiding difficult decisions....) so design with this in mind.
 Don’t think your prospective customers are above this.
 Nobody is.
 We all need to be pulled beyond our primal tendencies first.

 - Understand your strong bias on what you think is important.
-List your hypothesis on what you think is needed, but talk to customers to establish them as fact.
-You will be wrong 70% of time and that’s ok.
+List your hypothesis on what you think is needed to build a great site, but talk to customers to establish them as fact.
+You will be wrong 70% of time, and that’s ok.

 - Interview a minimum of 33 customers before designing or writing any copy.
 10 recently signed up.
 10 recently churned.
 10 that have been with you for 1-2 years and heavy users.
 3 that love you (try do this last to bring it all together) - it’s hard work and you think you can just send a survey, but nothing beats a good friendly conversation.

 - Don’t fall into the “we’ll just test that when live” trap.
 Do the work and interview people.
-This is lazy design.
-Make tough decisions.
-It’s all reversible.
+Otherwise it’s lazy design.
+Make tough decisions, because it’s all reversible anyways.

 Tell me about a few tools or resources that you used in your project.